830+

 Florida Hurricane Ian Relief

 All Hands and Hearts (AHAH) is in Florida responding to the devastating impacts of 2022’s Hurricane Ian.
-Utilizing our volunteer-powered disaster relief model, as of March 2024, we have impacted over 450 people affected by the hurricane.
+Utilizing our volunteer-powered disaster relief model, as of the end of August 2024, we have impacted over 1,612 people affected by the hurricane.

 Our Work

-Since the program’s launch in October 2022, All Hands and Hearts has conducted various scopes of disaster relief work in Ft.
-Myers and surrounding Lee County, which suffered massive damage to homes and infrastructure in the hurricane.
-In our second year of operation, our goal remains to get vulnerable community members back into safe, secure, and functional homes.
+Since the program’s launch in October 2022, All Hands and Hearts has conducted various scopes of disaster relief work in Fort Myers and surrounding Lee County, which suffered massive damage to homes and infrastructure in the hurricane.
+In our second year of operation, our goal remains to get vulnerable community members back into safe, secure and functional homes.

 The impact of this work extends beyond physical improvements.
 For the families and individuals assisted so far, each property cleared, each home stripped of muck and mold or repaired provides a foundation for renewed hope.
 Together, the households assisted in contributing to a stronger, revitalized community.